celinelatulipe/ThinkLikeComputer/_sources/_hidden/p3pt/p3-postsurvey.rst

 Thank You
 =========

-Thank you for taking part in this assignment!
+Thank you for finishing this assignment!
 We appreciate your time on this.